 So, how to check your iPhone’s battery health?
-And when you do, how do you know if you need a new battery?
-Thankfully, there’s a tool for that.
+And when you do, how do you know if it needs a replacement?
+Fortunately, there are steps in how to check its health.

-In what has become the great iPhone battery controversy of 2017, Apple tried to solve the problem by secretly slowing down users’ older iPhones when their batteries became too degraded. iPhone fans, as you can imagine, were not impressed.
+Following the great iPhone battery controversy of 2017, Apple tried to solve the problem by secretly slowing down users’ older iPhones when their batteries became too old. iPhone fans, as you can imagine, could see right past this.

-Enter Apple’s Battery Health tool.
-Introduced in iOS 11.3 in response to ‘Batterygate’, this easy-to-use feature lets you check your battery’s maximum capacity and performance capability, as well as allow you to turn off the performance management function that got Apple into trouble in the first place.
+This is where Apple’s Battery Health tool comes in handy.
+Introduced with iOS 11.3 in response to the aforementioned battery “conspiracy”, this easy-to-use feature lets you check your battery’s maximum capacity and performance capability.
+In addition, it also allows you to turn off the performance management function that got Apple into trouble to begin with.